 Lifestyle and dietary choices often contribute to the chance of developing GERD.
 For example, smoking can decrease saliva production ‒ a natural antacid.
 Obesity often goes hand in hand with poor eating habits and excess weight puts pressure on the abdominal area, causing more reflux.
 Pregnant women also are more susceptible to acid reflux throughout their pregnancy due to hormonal changes and the additional weight of carrying a fetus.
 Presence of a hiatal hernia may also be associated with the development of GERD.

-Symptoms and Diagnosis of GERD
+Diagnosis and Symptoms of GERD

 Typical symptoms of GERD include: